 1. Robert Mapplethorpe’s “Man in Polyester Suit”

-Robert Mapplethorpe’s black-and-white photograph “Man in Polyester Suit” captured the male nude in a striking and provocative manner.
+Robert Mapplethorpe’s black-and-white photograph “Man in Polyester Suit” captured the male nude strikingly and provocatively.
 Depicting a man in a tailored suit exposing his genitalia, the photograph challenged societal norms and sparked fierce debates over censorship and obscenity.

 Mapplethorpe’s work challenged the public’s perception of beauty, masculinity, and sexuality, causing heated discussions about the boundaries between art and pornography.